Meet Our Board Members

 Shari works for Langan.

-Sam is an Assistant Engineer in the Transportation Engineering group at MNS Engineers.
-He works on a variety of projects from sidewalks to storm drains to HOV lanes.
-Sam graduated from California State University, Northridge where he first joined ASCEduring his freshman year.
+Sam is an Associate Engineer in the Transportation Engineering group at MNS Engineers, Inc. He works on a variety of projects from sidewalks to storm drains to HOV lanes.
+Sam graduated from California State University, Northridge where he first joined ASCE during his freshman year.
 Outside of ASCE, Sam enjoys volunteering as a music educator, biking, and spending time with friends.
 He is currently serving as a PE Review Course chair.

 Professional Development Chair

 Christine is currently an Environmental Engineer in the Water Services Group at CDM Smith in their Los Angeles office.
 She recently relocated from Sacramento where she was very involved in ASCE serving as the Sacramento Section’s Junior Director and the YMF’s K-12 Outreach Chair.
 She earned her Bachelor of Science in Civil Engineering from California State University, Sacramento and is a Registered Professional Civil Engineer.
 She is also involved in other organizations including Engineers Without Borders, Society of Women Engineers, and American Water Works Association.
 Outside of ASCE, Christine enjoys hiking, backpacking, traveling, and playing ultimate frisbee.